ucsb-gradescope-tools/jest-autograder/README.md

     - `localautograder/results` = `/autograder/results`

-## Getting Started
+# Setting Up a Gradescope Maven Project
-Delete the sample project from `/staging` and copy a full Java project with a `pom.xml`.
-Edit the pom.xml and add the following dependencies:
+Delete the sample project from `/staging` and copy a full Java project with a `pom.xml` to the staging folder.
+Edit the `pom.xml` and add the following dependencies:
 ```xml
     <!-- START DEPENDENCIES FOR GRADESCOPE AUTOGRADER -->
     <dependency>